Proactively addressing risks and opportunities

 At Devon, we’re proud to find and produce these valuable commodities and improve our way of life.
-Through the work our employees do every day, to contribute to local, national and global economies.
+Through the work our employees do every day, we contribute to local, state, national and global economies.
 We also recognize that the economic benefits of our industry must be balanced with care for the environment.
-Devon is focused on delivering strong returns to our shareholders while continuously improving our environmental performance, with particular focus on climate change.
+Devon is focused on delivering strong returns to our shareholders while continuously improving our environmental performance, with specific emphasis on climate change.

 Assessing and reporting our climate change-related risks

 Climate change-related risks receive formal and ongoing consideration in Devon’s enterprise risk management process.
-The company regularly models numerous regional and macrolevel scenarios – including changes in regulations or market conditions, acquisitions and divestitures – to test the strength of our portfolio and resources.
-Each year, the modeled scenarios inform the strategic decision-making of Devon’s executive committee and board of directors that culminates in Devon’s annual long-range plan.
+The company regularly models numerous regional and macro-level scenarios – including acquisitions, divestitures and changes in regulations and market conditions – to test the strength of our portfolio and resources.
+Each year, the modeled scenarios inform the strategic decision-making of Devon’s executive committee and board of directors that factors into Devon’s long-range plan.
 We publicly report on climate-related risks and the results of our climate-related scenario analysis in our Climate Change Assessment Report (CCAR) in an effort to demonstrate our ongoing commitment to transparency.

-The assessment determined that oil and natural gas will remain vital to meeting global energy demand, even in the carbon constrained future scenarios, and that Devon’s portfolio of assets has the characteristics to be resilient in these scenarios.
+The 2023 assessment determined that oil and natural gas will remain essential to meeting global energy demand, even in the carbon-constrained future scenarios.
 Additional conclusions included:

-Devon closely monitors climate-change impacts in the market and policy arenas, and we’re prepared to adapt our business if needed.
-We’re committed to continuing dialogue with our board of directors, shareholders and other stakeholders about our climate change-related risks and opportunities.
+Devon closely monitors possible business impacts of climate change in the market and policy arenas, and we’re prepared to adapt as needed.
+We’re committed to ongoing dialogue with our board of directors, shareholders and other stakeholders about our climate change-related risks and opportunities.
 Our industry will play a pivotal role in delivering global energy for generations to come, and Devon is embracing change to be part of that future.